-Imagine you discovered a new pill for people in recovery.
-This pill helps you abstain from substance use, improves your mental health, and helps rebalance your brain chemistry.
-Not only does this pill have no negative side effects, it actually has positive side effects, improving your health and well-being.
+Imagine that you discovered a new pill for people in addiction recovery.
+This pill helps them abstain from substance use, improves their mental health, and helps rebalance their brain chemistry.
+Not only does this pill have no negative side effects, it actually has positive side effects (improving their health and well-being).
 On top of all that, it’s completely free!

-Substance abuse and mental health disorders often go together.
-There is a downward spiral here because substance abuse can cause mental health problems like depression and anxiety — and then people turn to substances to try to mask the emotional pain caused by these issues.
+Substance abuse and mental health disorders often occur together, in what’s called a “co-occurring disorder.”
+There is a downward spiral here, because substance abuse can cause mental health problems like depression and anxiety — and people return to substances to try to mask the emotional pain caused by mental illness.
 Exercise is a way you can break this cycle and start repairing the damage.
 Exercise reduces symptoms of a range of disorders, including depression, stress, anxiety, and negative moods.

 Once you can manage around 150 minutes of brisk walking each week, you can try stepping up to light jogging, cycling, rowing, or weight training.
 Sports are also fantastic forms of exercise for people in recovery.
-Research shows that participation in sports reduces the risk of substance use — as well as the effect of the exercise, this is also probably due to the social relationships and feeling of belonging that sports can provide.
-Remember to eat a healthy diet and insure you take plenty of time to relax so that you can recover from your exercise program.
+Research shows that participation in sports reduces the risk of substance use.
+This reduction is probably due to the social relationships and belonging that sports can provide, alongside the exercise’s physical effect.
+Remember to eat a healthy diet and insure you take plenty of relaxation, so that you can recover from your exercise and not feel burned out.